 The Lunyu with Collected Commentaries 論語集注 was published in 1190 by Zhu Xi as one of the “Four Books.”
 It is written in the standard interlinear commentary style in which the verse is broken up with commentaries inserted between each line.
 In this translation each original Lunyu 論語 verse is presented without interruption, and in the quasi-poetry form that adheres to the original text, allowing the reader to first experience it in its entirety.

 After presenting the complete verse, it is broken down line by line with the Collected Commentaries 集注 from Zhu Xi.
-These include insights from many renowned thinkers of the Song Dynasty, during which the three teachings of Confucianism, Buddhism, and Daoism met with a “Great Synthesis.”
-Additionally, many verses feature summary-level commentary, marked by the separator “⚬⚬⚬”.
+These include insights from many renowned thinkers of the Song Dynasty, during which the ancient and medieval, and the three teachings (Confucianism, Buddhism, and Daoism), met with a “Great Synthesis” 集大成.
+Many verses end with summary-level commentary, marked by the separator “⚬⚬⚬”.
 This is intended to help the learner unify all preceding analysis into a singular clarity of thought.

 Zhu Xi also provides eloquent definitions of terms, a practice for which he is quite famous.
 In the original text, these definitions are inserted after each verse line and before its corresponding commentary.
 However, as these definitions inform the translator, they are integrated directly into this translation or enclosed in parentheses to convey Zhu Xi’s exact meaning.
 In addition, I have included his definitions in full, grouped together in the footnotes.